-promise, look for new heavens and a new earth, wherein of the saints; their appeal to the judgment of God for dwelleth righteousness.'
-THE PAROUSIA IN THE SECOND EPISTLE OF ST. PETER The catastrophe about to take place was to be succeeded by a new creation.
-The death-pangs of the old are the birth-throes of the new.
-The old Jerusalem was to give place to the new Jerusalem; the kingdom of this world to the kingdom of our Lord and of His Christ.
-It may be a question whether by the new heavens and a new earth the apostle means a new order of things here among men or a holy and perfect heavenly state?
-It may also be asked, To what promise does the apostle refer when he says, 'According to his promise'?
-Alford suggests Isa. lxv.
-17, 'For, behold, I create new heavens and a new earth, etc., and this may be correct.
-But we are rather disposed to think that the apostle has in his mind 'the new heaven and the new earth' of the Apocalypse, where we find righteousness set forth as the distinguishing characteristic of the new aeon.
-The new Jerusalem is the holy city, into which 'there shall in no wise enter anything that defileth, neither whatsoever worketh abomination, or maketh a lie.'
-It is no more improbable that St. Peter should refer to the writings of the Apostle John than to those of the Apostle Paul.
-The Nearness Of The Parousia A Motive To Diligence.
+always to pray, and not to faint' (Luke xviii.
+1-8).
+The catastrophe about to take place was to be succeeded by a new creation.
+The death-pangs of the old Allusion Of St. Peter To St. Paul's Teaching Concerning are the birth-throes of the new.
+The old Jerusalem was The Parousia to give place to the new Jerusalem; the kingdom of this 2 Pet. iii.
+15, 16.---'Even as our beloved brother Paul world to the kingdom of our Lord and of His Christ. also, according to the wisdom given unto him, hath It may be a question whether by the new heavens and written unto you; as also in all his epistles, speaking in a new earth the apostle means a new order of things them of these things; in which are some things hard here among men or a holy and perfect heavenly state? to be understood, which they that are unlearned and It may also be asked, To what promise does the apostle unstable wrest, as they do also the other scriptures, unto refer when he says, 'According to his promise'?
+Alford their own destruction. suggests Isa. lxv.
+17, 'For, behold, I create new heavens This allusion to the epistles of St. Paul suggests and a new earth, etc., and this may be correct.
+But we several important inferences. are rather disposed to think that the apostle has in It proves the existence and general circulation of his mind 'the new heaven and the new earth' of the many epistles written by St. Paul.
+Apocalypse, where we find righteousness set forth as It recognizes their inspiration and co-ordinate the distinguishing characteristic of the new aeon.
+The authority with the scriptures of the Old Testament. new Jerusalem is the holy city, into which 'there shall in It adverts to the fact that St. Paul, in all his epistles, no wise enter anything that defileth, neither whatsoever speaks of the coming of the Lord. worketh abomination, or maketh a lie.
+It is no more It specifies one epistle in particular in which distinct improbable that St. Peter should refer to the writings of allusion is made to the subject. the Apostle John than to those of the Apostle Paul.